halvtomat/katacoda-scenarios/github-action/intro.md

 GitHub Actions can be used to connect all of your tools and automate every step of your development workflow.

 It can be used to deploy to any cloud provider, create tickets in Jira or publish a pacakge to npm.

-Github Acitons is the ultimate DevOps tool to use with GitHub.
+GitHub Actions is the ultimate DevOps tool to use with GitHub.

 They are also really simple to use and create.
 This tutorial will teach you how!